 6. Dustin Hoffman and Meryl Streep.
 Kramer vs. Kramer

 Kramer vs. Kramer won 5 Oscars in 1979.
 But behind the scenes, the production had endured a stressful environment courtesy of actor Dustin Hoffman.

-Dustin was 41 during filming, and he had starred in big movies such as The Graduate and All the President’s Men.
+Dustin was 41 during filming, and he was already a big star, having starred in hits such as The Graduate and All the President’s Men.
 He was also going through a tough divorce and was in the middle of several lawsuits.
-Perhaps that is what made him abusive on set.
+Perhaps all that tension is what made him abusive on set.

 In any case, he did not only annoy his co-star, the twenty-something Meryl Streep, but the whole production.